‘Unsafe and Just Plain Dirty’: Women Accuse Vice of ‘Toxic’ Sexual-Harassment Culture

 She felt uncomfortable.
 Was she being too prudish, overly offended?
 She thought, “My family is Muslim.
 Maybe this is just how people are in L.A.?”

-The discomforting interactions continued.
+The unusual interactions continued.
 Barghouty says Larsen would touch her at work—on the small of the back, on her bare thigh—in ways that he didn’t touch the other employees.
 And she wasn’t producing much journalism.
 Instead, Larsen, a former Navy SEAL turned journalist, had her do things like accompany him to parties in the Hollywood Hills.
 At one party, Larsen demonstrated headsets, telling the group that he would be the first person to report in virtual reality from a war zone.
 Larsen told her he was “grooming her,” but Barghouty felt instead like she was being shown off as arm candy.

 The Daily Beast spoke with more than a dozen former and current Vice employees in recent weeks about the culture for women inside Vice Media—and they painted a picture of harassing behavior and company indifference.

 Larsen did not respond to requests for comment for this story.
-Mojica declined to comment.
+UPDATE: When reached for comment, Mojica directed The Daily Beast to Vice’s communications team.

 Vice issued a statement to The Daily Beast that read: “The nature of Vice’s content runs the gamut, from travelogues and news series to more provocative programming like our shows exploring drug culture, Weediquette and Bong Appétit.
 A non-traditional workplace agreement is often used by companies to certify employees’ comfort with content that could be considered edgy.
 However, it does not in any way sanction conduct that is disrespectful or biased, and we will investigate all allegations of such behavior, including any incidents where employees purportedly attempted to justify their conduct through the agreement.
 We have immediately begun reviewing this matter.”